Korean Air Flight 631

-Korean Air Flight 631 (KE631/KAL631) was a scheduled passenger flight from Incheon International Airport near Seoul, South Korea to Mactan–Cebu International Airport in Metro Cebu, Philippines.
-On October 23, 2022, the Airbus A330-300 operating this flight overran the runway while landing in Cebu due to hydraulic failure.
-Despite what reports described as a "terrifying close call," all passengers and crew members survived without injuries.
-The aircraft was damaged beyond repair and written off as a result of the accident, making it the 14th hull loss of an Airbus A330.
+Korean Air Flight 631 was a scheduled international passenger flight operating from Incheon International Airport near Seoul, South Korea to Mactan–Cebu International Airport in Metro Cebu, Philippines.
+On 23 October 2022, the Airbus A330-300 operating this flight overran the runway while landing in Cebu due to a failure with the hydraulics system.
+No one was killed, but 20 people were injured.

-The crash is the 17th Korean Air crash since 1970 that resulted in a total write off of aircraft and the first in 23 years.
+The aircraft was damaged beyond repair and written off as a result of the accident, and also resulted in the 14th hull loss of an Airbus A330 worldwide.